 The police can take your fingerprints, photographs of you, and a DNA sample like a mouth swab.
 You cannot refuse to let them do this.

 Your fingerprints and DNA samples can be kept on the police database, even if you’re released without charge later.

 Police may want to take ‘intimate samples’ such as a blood or urine sample, but can only do so if they have your permission and the authority of a senior officer.

-When you are charged with an offence you are given a charge sheet, containing details of the offence, when and where you are due to appear in court, and the conditions of your bail.
+If you are charged with an offence, you are given something called a charge sheet.
+This is a summary of all the key facts relating to your arrest.
+It contains details of the offence, when and where you are due to appear in court, and the conditions of your bail.

 Once you are charged you should not usually be asked any further questions unless new information has come to light.